nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 * **Alternative 1:** Allows assignment using policy/persons names.
   * Pros: More flexible and quicker assigning if user knows exactly who and which policy they want to assign.
   * Cons: More-bug prone, and would require the user to accurately provide the exact name of the policy/person.
-  Hard to get used to for new users, and complicated for established users with lots of contacts and policies.
+  Hard to get used to for new users, and complicated for established users with lots of clients and policies.

 * **Alternative 2: (Current implementation)** Allow assignment using policy/person indices.
   * Pros: Easy to implement and avoids confusion for new users.